 Texting Traps to Avoid: 15 Mistakes That Kill Attraction Fast

-Texting—the modern-day battlefield of dating.
-It’s where potential love stories blossom or die a quick, emoji-filled death.
-The problem?
-One wrong move, and you’re left on “read,” wondering where it all went wrong.
+Texting is the modern battlefield of dating.
+It’s where connections spark—or die a quick, emoji-filled death.
+One wrong move and you’re left on “read,” wondering where it all went wrong.

-The truth is, texting is an art form, and mastering it can mean the difference between sparking interest or smothering it.
-To help you avoid shooting yourself in the proverbial texting foot, here are 15 common texting mistakes that can kill attraction faster than a bad pickup line.
+The truth?
+Texting is an art form.
+Mastering it can mean the difference between building attraction or smothering it.
+To help you avoid the pitfalls, here are 15 common texting mistakes that turn women off—and what to do instead.

-Sure, emojis add personality, but a message packed with them screams, “I’m trying too hard.”
-Keep it cool.
-A single well-placed emoji can enhance your text; overdoing it makes you look like a walking sticker pack.
+A message packed with emojis screams, “I’m trying too hard.”
+One well-placed emoji adds personality; a flood of them makes you look like a sticker pack.

-Pro Tip: Save the emoji fireworks for when the conversation’s already playful.
+Pro tip: Save the emoji fireworks for when the conversation is already playful.

 2. Writing a Novel